-- This set of notes is devoted exclusively to developing a GUI-based event-driven program that calculates the windchill temperature for a user-specified temperature and windspeed. - Windchill is the temperature perceived by a person when taking into account the actual air temperature and the speed of the win.
+- This final set of notes on GUIs and event-driven programming is devoted exclusively to developing a GUI-based event-driven program that calculates the windchill temperature for a user-specified temperature and windspeed. - Windchill is the temperature perceived by a person when taking into account the actual air temperature and the speed of the win.
 It is similar to a more popular term in Florida which is the heatindex that considers the actual air temperature and the humidity.
 You can use the GUI we develop this winter when you go skiing. - There are several different formulas available for calculating windchill.
 The one in our program is used by the U.S. National Weather Service and is only valid for windspeeds in excess of 4 mph.